 Whether you’re remodeling or building a custom new home, nice bathrooms are a good investment.
 Large or small, fancy or simple, a well designed bathroom adds value to your home and peace of mind to your daily routine.
 And there are many details to consider!
 Here’s our designers’ guide to the latest bathroom remodeling ideas worth considering for your home.

-Whether your goal is a full bathroom remodel or just a couple of updates, these are trends to keep on your radar.
+These are the bathroom remodeling ideas and design trends to keep on your radar for any type of updates you make to this all-important space.
 That doesn’t mean each of these trends needs included in your bathroom, nor does it mean these styles will work in every type of home.
 Your overall goal is to have your fixtures, finishes and layout work well together to create a cohesive and functional design aesthetic that fits your style and budget.

-So, based on research by our design team who stays on top of all home and remodeling trends, here are some of the latest bathroom design trends.
+So, based on research by our design team who stays on top of all home and remodeling trends, here are some of the latest bathroom remodeling ideas.

 A Neutral Palette